nshebang/nob/README.md

 ## To do
 * Refactor some portions of the code
 * Auto delete HTML file if missing draft?
-* GitHub actions (I don't understand it works yet)
+* GitHub actions (I don't understand how it works yet)